 Are trail running gaiters waterproof?

 Unlike mountaineers, hikers, or backpackers who may opt for traditional knee-high waterproof gaiters to cover waterproof boots, trail runners typically wear gaiters to keep debris out, not water.
 The breathable, quick-drying upper material of most trail running shoes will let water in regardless, and there’s no point in having waterproof gaiters to keep water from getting in around the ankle collar.
-A set of waterproof gaiters could be beneficial if you’re wearing waterproof shoes.
+A set of waterproof gaiters could be beneficial if you’re wearing waterproof shoes, but it’s probably not worth the effort.

 What gaiters are best for running in the sand?